 It’s the escape you’ve been looking for; this frozen Rum Runner recipe delivers just that.
 The relaxation you need to kick off the week's stress with the perfect blend of rum, and liquors; raspberry, orange, and pineapple juice.
 If one doesn’t do the trick, have another!
 It’s the escape you’ve been looking for; this frozen Rum Runner recipe delivers just that.

-If you are as obsessed with summer and enjoying some toast worthy cocktails, you stumbled onto the right spot.
+If you are as obsessed with beach life and enjoying toast-worthy cocktails all year long, you stumbled onto the right spot.

 What is a Rum Runner?